 For more Instagram-worthy moments, visit:

-“Spot” Taipei – a cultural and movie center converted from former American Consulate in Taipei
+“Spot” Taipei – a cultural and movie center converted from the former American Consulate in Taipei

 Banqiao 435 Art zone – beautiful mosaic artwork on the wall of an underground walking tunnel